fastify/avvio/README.md

 * `'start'`  when the application starts
 * `'preReady'` fired before the ready queue is run

-The `avvio` function can be used also as a constructor to inherits from.
+The `avvio` function can also be used as a constructor to inherit from.
 ```js
 function Server () {}
 const app = require('avvio')(new Server())